Steve Hershey: Environment

 In September 2014, Hershey criticized the bay restoration agreement between Maryland and Pennsylvania, saying that it stunted development on the Eastern Shore of Maryland and calling the $15 billion cost associated with cleaning up the Conowingo Dam an "unfunded mandate".
 He has called the Conowingo Dam one of the largest point sources of nitrogen pollution in the state and supports requiring Exelon, who operates the dam, to dredge the sediment behind the dam to reduce runoff into the Chesapeake Bay.

+In 2023, Hershey said he opposed the Clean Trucks Act, a bill that would require the Maryland Department of the Environment to adopt a rule to phase out the sale of medium and heavy-duty gas-powered vehicles in Maryland.

+Energy

 In 2015, amid proposals to build a wind farm off the shore of Kent County, Hershey introduced a bill to give the county the authority to veto any large-scale wind project in their jurisdiction.
+In November 2025, he signed onto a letter criticizing Maryland Attorney General Anthony Brown for becoming involved in litigation over a proposed offshore wind farm project off the coast of Ocean City.

 During the 2019 legislative session, Hershey opposed the Clean Energy Jobs Act, which would require half of the state's electricity to come from renewable sources by 2030, and questioned whether the bill would create jobs in Maryland.
 He later expressed disappointment with Governor Larry Hogan's decision to allow the bill to become law without his signature.

-In 2023, Hershey said he opposed the Clean Trucks Act, a bill that would require the Maryland Department of the Environment to adopt a rule to phase out the sale of medium and heavy-duty gas-powered vehicles in Maryland.
-He also scrutinized the POWER Act, which increased the state's wind power goals to 8.5 gigawatts, and unsuccessfully sought to amend the bill to prevent its costs from being passed down to consumers.
+During the 2023 legislative session, Hershey opposed the POWER Act, which increased the state's wind power goals to 8.5 gigawatts, and unsuccessfully sought to amend the bill to prevent its costs from being passed down to consumers.
 In February 2025, amid rising utility rates, Hershey suggested that Maryland increase its natural gas generation and repeal the state's ban on fracking.

+In January 2026, amid a $1.5 billion budget deficit, Hershey called on Governor Wes Moore to cut funding for the Strategic Energy Investment Fund, which is funded by utilities that can pay into the fund in lieu of purchasing renewable energy, to close the state's budget deficit.
+He also expressed support for allowing Exelon to build new gas-fired power plants in Maryland, but opposes allowing the company to use ratepayer funds to pay for the new generating plants.
+In April 2026, he opposed the Utility RELIEF Act, an omnibus energy bill backed by Moore and Democratic legislative leaders, saying that the bill doesn't go far enough to cut consumers' electricity bills.

+In June 2026, Hershey supported efforts by the second Trump administration to restart the Warrior Run Generating Station coal plant using federal funds, saying that it would lower energy costs in Maryland.